VET: Identifying and Avoiding UI Exploration Tarpits: Evaluation

-For this part of evaluation, we show our analysis of tool-app applicability issues that are not revealed by any \ineffective{} exploration regions (i.e., false negatives) reported by \ourtool{}.
+We show our analysis of tool issues that are not revealed by any \expName{} regions (i.e., false negatives) reported by \ourtool{}.

-\subsubsection{\bf Methodology}
+\subsubsection{Methodology}

-We propose using issue-specific detection tools to discover hidden applicability issues in all collected traces, which can provide an estimation of how likely any applicability issue is missed.
+We propose using issue-specific detection tools to discover hidden tool issues (in all the collected traces), which can provide an estimation of how likely any issue is missed.
 Specifically, we summarize the characteristics of two issues from \S\ref{sub:root_causes_of_ineffective_exploration_intervals}, \textit{App logout} and \textit{Unresponsive UIs}, to design two approaches specifically targeting these two issues.
-The reason for choosing the aforementioned issues is that (1) they have substantial appearance among all issues we have identified, and (2) their existence is relatively more straightforward to be determined using our infrastructure.
-We did not adopt manual inspection due to the subjectivity and the error-prune nature of manual judgments, especially given that there are many more UI traces to look into compared with those in \S\ref{sub:root_causes_of_ineffective_exploration_intervals}.
+The reason for choosing the aforementioned issues is that (1) they have a substantial appearance among all issues that we have identified, and (2) their existence is relatively more straightforward to be determined using our infrastructure.
+We do not adopt manual inspection due to the subjectivity and the error-prone nature of manual judgments, especially given that we need to look at all the collected traces entirely.

 Our issue-specific detection approaches work as follows: